Illustration showing how to write the best cold email that gets opened and answered.

 Curious about whether cold calling might work better for your business?
 Check out our comparison of cold calling vs. cold emailing to see which approach might be your best bet!

-Cold email blunders that kill your response rates
+5 cold email mistakes that destroy your response rates

 Even the best-intentioned cold emails can fall flat.
 Here are the top mistakes we see businesses make (and help our clients avoid):

-1. Selling from the start: Publish for a meeting before establishing any rapport
+• Mistake #2: Selling from the start: Pushing for a meeting before establishing any rapport.

 Before: "Can we schedule a call this week to discuss our solution?"